 Robot Soccer: Expect students to be able to explain conceptually how the program works.
 In addition, expect them be able to correctly control the robot.
 Assess each group's performance in the activity using the following rubric (maximum 30 points).

-- When asked how the program broadly works, students explain that the NXT "controller" sends messages via Bluetooth that are received and then interpreted by the NXT "receiver" taskbot.
+- When asked how the program broadly works, students explain that the EV3 "controller" sends messages via Bluetooth that are received and then interpreted by the EV3 "receiver" taskbot.
 They can also explain the numerical message that is sent based on what button is being pressed.
 (15 points maximum)

-- Students demonstrate that they are able to use the NXT "controller" to deliberately move the "receiver" taskbot forward, left and right, as directed.
+- Students demonstrate that they are able to use the EV3 "controller" to deliberately move the "receiver" taskbot forward, left and right, as directed.
 (15 points maximum)